 Everyone snores once in a while.
-If you have a cold, drank a bit too much, or suffer from allergies, even the most delicate grandma might find herself sawing through some Zs.
-But if you snore most nights, or you wake up with a gasping and choking noise, you may be doing more than snoring – you may be suffering from sleep apnea.
-And that can be serious.
+If you have a cold, drank a bit too much, or suffer from allergies, you may occasionally snore.
+But if you snore most nights, or you wake up with a gasping and choking noise, you may be doing more than snoring – you may be suffering from a serious disorder called sleep apnea.

-What is Sleep Apnea?
 Obstructive sleep apnea is a condition in which the tissues of the throat collapse or constrict the airway.
 This causes not only the common sound of snoring, but it also reduces oxygen intake.
 When the body becomes depleted of oxygen, it will cause you to gasp for breath, and this gasping and choking startles you awake.
 This cycle can occur hundreds of times a night, yet many sufferers never even realize they have sleep apnea.
-That’s a problem: Sleep apnea can be a very dangerous condition indeed.

 Currently, it’s estimated that 18 million people in the United States have sleep apnea, but only about 10 percent have been diagnosed.
 They are all at risk for a variety of health problems.
 But they‘re putting others in danger, too.
 Sleep-deprived people are constantly tired, and are at risk of falling asleep behind the wheel of a car.
 A sleep-deprived person is as high a risk for causing an accident as someone impaired by excessive alcohol consumption.